 We have the greatest number of openings in the fall for children aged 3 years old, but spaces fill up quickly!
 We have a limited number of openings in our toddler and elementary programs.
 Please inquire for the most up-to-date information.

 May I visit?

 After completing our inquiry form, our Admissions Director will reach out to you to schedule a tour.
-Tour dates are typically Tuesday-Thursday.
-Due to our COVID mitigation policies, we require all visitors to wear masks and complete a health screening before entering the building.
+Tour dates are typically Tuesday-Friday.

 Is previous Montessori experience required?

-Previous Montessori experience is not necessary for admission any of our school programs.
+Previous Montessori experience is not necessary for admission to any of our school programs.
 It is recommended for children who are 4 and older, but it is not always necessary.
-In all admission decisions we carefully consider each child’s unique background before determining admission and placement.
+In all admission decisions, we carefully consider each child’s unique background before determining admission and placement.